citizenz7/ft4a/README.md

 ### Site settings
 - General site settings are in /web/includes/config.php
 - First member (with ID #1) is admin and can access web/admin/ part of the site.
 See right menu for links.
-- Admin part : Torrents list (+ edit and delete), Categories list (edit, delete, add), Licenses list (edit, delete, add), Members list (edit, delete, add), Message to all members, logs
+- Admin part : Torrents list (edit, delete), Categories list (edit, delete, add), Licenses list (edit, delete, add), Members list (edit, delete, add), Message to all members, logs
 - you can add/edit News upper part and footer text in web/includes/config.php

 ### Nginx settings